CJ’s Scott named Gatorade Missouri Girls Basketball Player of the Year

+Katie Scott has added a notable entry onto her already impressive basketball resume.

-Carl Junction High School senior Katie Scott has been named the 2019-20 Gatorade Missouri Girls Basketball Player of the Year.
+A senior at Carl Junction High School, Scott has been named the Gatorade Missouri Girls Basketball Player of the Year for 2019-20.

-Scott is the first girls basketball player from Carl Junction to be chosen for the honor, which distinguishes Scott as the top high school girls basketball player in the state.
+Scott is the first athlete from Carl Junction to be chosen for the honor, which recognizes her as the top high school girls basketball player in the state.

+“It’s definitely a very nice honor and I appreciate the recognition,” Scott said.
+“In my mind, it’s a team award.
+I wouldn’t have gotten anywhere without my teammates, my coaches, my family and the Carl Junction community.”

 The award recognizes not only outstanding play on the court, but also academic achievement and exemplary character off the court.

-“Katie is a tremendous problem to match up with,” Ozark coach David Brewer said.
-“She is such a big, athletic body that plays inside, but she can shoot from the perimeter and put the ball on the floor.
-She is just a very good player all-around.”

-A three-time global finalist for Destination Imagination, an organization designed to empower the next generation of innovators and problem-solvers, Scott has volunteered locally at a preschool for underprivileged children.
-She’s also donated her time on behalf of the Special Olympics and as a caregiver at her church’s nursery.

-Scott has maintained a 4.0 GPA in the classroom and ranks No. 1 in her class.
-She has signed a letter of intent with Drury University.
+The Class 4 District 12 Player of the Year, Scott has maintained a 4.0 GPA in the classroom and ranks No. 1 in her class.
+The daughter of Curtis and Misti Scott has signed a letter of intent to continue her athletic and academic career at Drury University.

-Scott joins Strafford’s Hayley Frank, Kirkwood’s Lauryn Miller, MICDS’ Taylor Baur, Incarnate Word’s Napheesa Collier and Rock Bridge’s Sophie Cunningham as players to receive this award.

 Commented